Tehran-Shomal Freeway: Sections 2 and 3

 Section 3 is from Pol-e Zanguleh, Kelardasht District, Mazandaran Province to Marzan Abad, Kelardasht District, Mazandaran Province with a length of 46 km.
 This section will have 92 tunnels with overall length of 33.5 km.

-Construction process in section 2 is in progress and is to not be opened till 2021, but progress in section 3 is in the selection phase of contractors and financing.
+Section 2 was completed in 2023, but Section 3 is still under construction.

 Section 4

 Section 4 is from Marzan Abad, Kelardasht District, Mazandaran Province to Chalus.
 This section is 20 km long.
 It has 4 tunnels with an overall length of 1400 m.
 This section was opened in March 2013.

-The AADT of the section is around 16,500.